-A custom-designed dental crown from Czaplicki Family Dentistry in Milwaukee, WI, can restore the form and function of your tooth.
+A custom-designed dental crown from Czaplicki Family Dentistry can restore the form and function of a compromised tooth.

 What Are Dental Crowns?

-Dental crowns are single-tooth restorations that restore the look and function of your smile.
+Dental crowns are tooth-shaped caps that our doctors can place over your teeth to restore the look and function of your smile.
 At Czaplicki Family Dentistry in Milwaukee, WI, we use only the highest-quality crowns to:

 - Protect teeth that have been damaged or weakened.